SeregPie/THREE.TextSprite/README.md

 `class THREE.TextSprite extends THREE.Sprite`

-An instance of `TextSprite` automatically calculates the optimal font size depending on the distance to the camera and the size of the renderer canvas.
+An instance of `TextSprite` automatically computes the optimal font size depending on the distance to the camera and the size of the renderer canvas.

 ## demo